 Currency traders can use stochastic oscillators to decide whether a forex currency pair is worth buying or selling.
 Most forex trading tools can automatically apply these oscillator momentum thresholds for any moving average period.

-When analyzed alongside other trading tools and calculations (such as MACD and Fibonacci retracements), it could help provide clarity as to whether it’s a good time to buy, sell, or hold a currency pair.
+When analyzed, stochastic indicators, alongside other trading tools and calculations (such as MACD and Fibonacci retracements), could help provide clarity as to whether it’s a good time to buy, sell, or hold a currency pair.

 3. Fibonacci Retracements